sundar-pds/rocm-device-metrics-exporter/docs/integrations/node-problem-detector.md

 ./amdgpuhealth query gauge-metric -m <metric_name> -d <duration> -t <threshold_value>
 ```

 In the above examples, the program queries either a counter or gauge metric.
-You can define a threshold for each query.
+You can define a threshold for each metric.
 If the reported AMD GPU metric value exceeds the threshold, `amdgpuhealth` prints an error message to standard output and exits with code 1.
-The NPD plugin uses this exit code and output to update the node condition, indicating problem with AMD GPU.
+The NPD plugin uses this exit code and output to update the node condition's status and message respectively, indicating problem with AMD GPU.

 Example custom plugin monitor config:
 ```json